danielpodrazka/editor-mcp/README.md

 1. Initializes with a FastMCP instance named "text-editor"
 2. Sets a configurable `max_select_lines` limit (default: 50) from environment variables
 3. Maintains the current file path as state
-4. Registers eleven primary tools through FastMCP:
+4. Registers thirteen primary tools through FastMCP:
    - `set_file`: Validates and sets the current file path
    - `skim`: Reads the entire content of a file, returning a dictionary of line numbers to line text
    - `read`: Reads lines from specified line range, returning a structured dictionary of line content